Mistralys/application-utils-collections/README.md

 # AppUtils - Collections

-Interfaces, traits and classes for handling item collections, similar to Enums and with useful getter methods.
+Interfaces, traits and classes for handling item collections, similar to Enums but with useful getter methods.

-In essence, it allows creating collections like this with a minimum of code:
+> This is part of the [Application Utils][] ecology.

+## Feature Overview

+The collection classes come in several flavors:

+- Separate collections for records with string and integer IDs.
+- Class loader collections that instantiate classes from one or more folders.
+- Basket-like collections that allow freely adding and removing items.

+## Basic Example

+Let's say you want to create a collection of herbs.
+A string-based collection is ideal in this case, each herb being an object that can easily be extended with additional properties and methods.

 ```php
 $basil = Herbs::getInstance()->getByID(Herbs::BASIL);